-Several Giant tortoises can be found roaming about the plateau, feeding on leaves and fallen fruits.
-These large herbivores belong to the Aldabra species, which were introduced to the granitic islands after overexploitation led to the extinction of the resident species
+Several Aldabra giant tortoises can be found roaming about the plateau, feeding on leaves and fallen fruits.
+These large herbivores belong to the Aldabra species, which were introduced to the granitic islands after overexploitation led to the extinction of the resident species.

 Freshwater terrapin / Torti soupap

+There are two types of terrapins (or mud turtles) on Cousin – Black mud turtle and Yellow bellied mud turtle.
 These elusive turtles live in the swamp at the base of the hill, feeding on plants, water insects and other prey.
-They are shy and only seen several times a year when heavy rains fill the marsh and wash them out onto the path.
+They are shy and only seen occasionally when heavy rains fill the marsh and wash them out onto the path.

 Olive brown in colour this turtle derives its name from the colour of its fat.
 Each year a few nest on the granitics island including Cousin, the main site of breeding is on Aldabra and southern islands.
 Nesting occurs year round with two peaks January-April and July September.